Wembley, Western Australia: Early development

-With the completion of the Perth-Fremantle railway in 1881, Subiaco station opened in 1883 nearby, close to Salvado Road (Bizzaca, 2014).
-Subiaco station was used by residents in the Wembley area due to its proximity (Putt, 1990).
-The population and demand for housing in the Wembley area, as with other areas in the colony, saw large growth with the Western Australia gold rush as the population spread further out from the city, shortly after the discovery of gold in Coolgardie and Kalgoorlie in 1892 and 1893 (Putt, 1990).
+With the completion of the Perth-Fremantle railway in 1881, Subiaco station opened in 1883 nearby, close to Salvado Road.
+Subiaco station was used by residents in the Wembley area due to its proximity.
+The population and demand for housing in the Wembley area, as with other areas in the colony, saw large growth with the Western Australia gold rush as the population spread further out from the city, shortly after the discovery of gold in Coolgardie and Kalgoorlie in 1892 and 1893.
 The gold rush saw the colony's population double by 1985 to 100,515, and nearly double by 1901 to 184,124.
 Though, throughout the early 1900s, absence of public transportation slowed the development of the Wembley area as car ownership had not been widespread yet.

-Lake Monger was used for recreational purposes during this time and the Monger's Lake Board, established in 1902, oversaw the development of the lake.
-Playgrounds, jetties, a bandstand and bathing sheds were built on Lake Monger, with boating, yacht races and fishing being a form of leisure for residents.
+Galup was used for recreational purposes during this time and the Monger's Lake Board, established in 1902, oversaw the development of the lake.
+Playgrounds, jetties, a bandstand and bathing sheds were built on Galup, with boating, yacht races and fishing being a form of leisure for residents.

 In 1909, the Municipality of Leederville, the Roman Catholic Church and John Nanson, then the owner of the Perthshire Estate, began talks on subdivision of their lands around the Wembley area.
 The land owned by the Catholic Church was subdivided first to create the Church Lands Estate and the Perthshire Estate, on the western side of the area, then underwent subdivision.
 The Churchlands Estate was officially a part of West Leederville by the early 1920s and it was deemed appropriate to identify the area separate from West Leederville, as it had caused practical issues for residents.
 The Church Lands, Emerald Hill and Perthshire Estates had their names changed and gazetted as Wembley Park in 1924, named after the suburb in London.
 This name was later shortened to Wembley in 1935.
 During the expansion of the Perth tramways between 1913 and 1930, tramway construction delays in Wembley led to a motor bus service being subsidised in 1923.
 A tram station was built in Wembley in 1927, reaching up to Nanson Street, and allowed greater access to western Perth.
-Wembley was relatively remote till this time with no road along Lake Monger till 1930 and no road to the beach yet.
+Wembley was relatively remote till this time with no road along Galup till 1930 and no road to the beach yet.

 Greater emphasis was placed on leisure and entertainment in Wembley as the area developed and Cambridge Street has especially been the centre for such business.
 The Wembley Picture Theatre and the Wembley Picture Gardens opened in 1937 on Cambridge Street and they could seat over 800 patrons and up to 800 patrons respectively.
 The western end of Cambridge Street also featured a dairy till 1941, and several businesses opened around the Wembley Hotel which was established earlier in 1932.
 The tram line through Wembley was closed and replaced by trolleybus in 1939, as trolleybuses were seen to be a cheaper way to meet the increasing demand for public transportation.